General Instructions

 Question 2.
 (10 pts)

-Editing, Committing, and Pushing your local version of README.MD.
+Editing, Committing, and Pushing your local version of README.MD

 2(a)

-Edit the local (cloned) version of the README.md file to contain only the following information.
+file to contain only the following information.
 Clear out any extra stuff that it may have had at the start.
 Be sure to fill in your name and NetID with the real values.
 Leave a blank space in your answer sheet so I know you did this question.

 **Your name**